-PREREQUISITE: Automotive Technology I and/or Instructor approval.
-GRADES 11-12 CREDIT 5 units per semester
+PREREQUISITE: Automotive Technology I and/or Instructor r approval.

+SCHOOL GRADES CREDIT ORHS 11-12 5 units per semester

-Advanced auto is an extension of the skills and knowledge acquired in Automotive Technology I. This is a project-oriented/hands-on course designed to give the student an opportunity to develop advanced diagnostic, repair, and managerial skills as applied to the automotive industry.
+Advanced auto is an extension of the skills and knowledge acquired in Automotive Technology I. This is a project-oriented/ hands-on course designed to give the student an opportunity to develop advanced diagnostic, repair, and managerial skills as applied to the automotive industry.
 In the beginning class, students will remove and replace parts; in the advanced class, students will remove and repair parts.

-ROP AUTOMOTIVE ENGINE (S) (Y) #0921
+ROP AUTOMOTIVE ENGINE (Y) #0921

-2 Hours per Day / M-F EDHS CREDIT 360 hours, 10 units per semester
+3 days per week / M, W, F CREDIT 360 hours, 10 units per semester work.
+Major emphasis is placed on automotive electricity.

 This program helps students prepare for a career in the mechanics trade.
 Students receive in-depth classroom theory and detailed lab instruction in operation and trouble-shooting of all major systems and components.
-Emphasis for the first semester is on tune-ups, complete checking of batteries, starting and charging systems, fuel injection systems, and valve work.
-Major emphasis is placed on automotive electricity.
+Emphasis for the first semester is on tune-ups, complete checking of batteries, starting and charging systems, fuel injection systems, and valve